 Task 2 A: Time series of spatial averages over all regions

-This section discusses verification plots that show time series (of daily averages for annual and monthly plots, and hourly values for plots covering 5-day segments) of spatially averaged forecast and observed values of various surface fields (temperature, dewpoint, etc).
+This section discusses verification plots that show time series (of daily averages for annual and monthly plots, and hourly values for plots covering 5-day segments) of spatially averaged forecast and observed values of various surface fields (temperature, dew point, etc).
 We concentrate here on domain-wide (domain 1 and 2) averages that highlight model performance over the entire model domain.
 Statements concerning the model performance in this section apply to these domain-wide statistics.
 The website contains additional plots for averages computed over various geographic regions.

 Temperature

 The annual observed and modeled temperature for the FULL region of Domains 1 and 2 shows that temperatures are generally well simulated.
 The model temperatures track the observations well; however, they have a slight high bias during the cooler portions of the year, in January and February and again in December.
-A slight low bias is also found during a portion of the warm season from roughly June through early August.
+A slight negative bias is also found during a portion of the warm season from roughly June through early August.
 The time series also suggests the model has some difficulty predicting periods of lower temperatures as it tends to not predict temperatures as low as the observed values.
-Differences in the observed performance of the model between Domain 1 and Domain 2 were found to be minimal.
+Differences in the observed performance of the model between domain 1 and domain 2 were found to be minimal.